mmport80/JavascriptFinanceBook/manuscript/chapter14.md

 ##Try

-1) Add a reconciliation step which would check a back office holdings for a particular day with the running total we obtain from our transactions.
+1) Add a reconciliation step which would check a back office holdings file for a particular day with the running total we obtain from our transactions.

 2) Build up a mutable data structure for option pricing (all the market data inputs, terms and conditions and finally pricing).